JamesLizamore/sql-cs50/project/DESIGN.md

   - A `TIMESTAMP` column that represents the official start time of the project.

 * **`actual_start`**
   - A `TIMESTAMP` column that represents when the project actually began.
-Developers may actually start on the project before the official start date for productivity's sake
+  - *Note:* Developers may actually start on the project before the official start date to boost productivity.

+---

 #### Tickets